Last reviewed on 17 May 2021

-The team at London’s digital mental wellbeing service, Good Thinking, has put together this toolkit to help you look after your mental health in the Autumn term and beyond.
-Created to mark #WorldMentalHealthDay, it contains recommendations for free NHS-approved mental wellbeing apps, including Be Mindful and tomo, as well as links to our self-assessment tool and expert advice.
+The team at London’s digital mental wellbeing service, Good Thinking, has put together this toolkit to help you look after your mental health.
+Created to mark #WorldMentalHealthDay 2020, it contains recommendations for free NHS-approved mental wellbeing apps, including Be Mindful, Student Health App and tomo, as well as links to our self-assessment tool and expert advice.

 Our message for you is simple: It’s OK to not feel OK.
 You’re living through a global pandemic, which has disrupted every part of your life.
 But you also have the right to feel better.
 We know from our conversations with young people and with student organisations that there is a lot of uncertainty and that you might need some extra support at this time.
 Check out our podcast to hear Mhairi Underwood of The Student Room’s views on this.